We save our customers £100s every day

 Find and select a new supplier within minutes

 See offers from over 50 energy providers

-To find out if you're paying too much, and to see what kind of savings you could make, just follow the three step process to compare a wide range of plans from a wide range of providers.
+Find out if you're paying too much for your energy supply, and to see what kind of savings you could make by switching to a new supplier.
+Just follow the three step energy comparison process:

 To get an accurate quote, we will need to know your postcode, who your current supplier is and what tariff you are on.
 You will also need to tell us your energy habits, as in how much gas and electricity you typically use.

 Comparing energy prices and finding the right deal should take you no longer than 10 minutes.
 Once this process is complete and you’ve chosen a new tariff, it will take no longer than 21 days to make the switch.